clint-white/advent-of-code-2022/README.md

 Advent of Code 2022
 ===================

-These are my solutions to [Advent of Code 2022](https://adventofcode.com/2022).
-All solutions are written in Rust.
-The git tag `v1.0.0` marks the state of the code when I completed all of the puzzles.
-Subsequent commits are continuing work to improve the style and performance of the solutions and to fix any bugs I discover.
+These are my solutions to [Advent of Code 2022](https://adventofcode.com/2022), written in Rust.
+The tag `v1.0.0` marks the state of the code when I completed all of the puzzles.
+Subsequent commits are continuing work to improve the code's style and [performance](#benchmarks) and to fix bugs.

 Each day's puzzle is implemented as a package with a binary and a library crate.
 All examples provided as part of the puzzle descriptions are used as